DFE-Digital/early-years-foundation-recovery/README.md

 ## Getting Started

-1. Clone the repository.
-This is a Rails 7 application using [the DfE template][rails-template]
+1. Clone the repository

+  This is a Rails 7 application using the [DfE template][rails-template].

-2. Obtain the master keys.
-Optionally create `.env` to override default variables.
+2. Obtain the master keys

+  Optionally create `.env` to override or set default variables like `DATABASE_URL`.

-3. Run! (*running locally in the production rails environment requires self-signed certificates*)
+3. Start the server

+  - `bin/dev` *(requires a running database server)*
+  - `bin/docker-dev` if using [Docker][docker]

+  NB: The initial two runs of these commands will bootstrap the asset pipeline dependencies.

 ## Useful Links